Is Arugula Bitter?

 Cooking and sautéing arugula may help reduce bitterness.
 It can also be a great method to impart flavor to the arugula.

-To saute the vegetables, add onion and garlic to the arugula salad to bring wonderful aromas and flavors together.
-It also helps help to reduce bitterness.
+Add onion and garlic to the arugula and fry gently to bring wonderful aromas and flavors together.

 Cook It In A Meal